Advanced Placement/Early Admission - Apply Now!

 AP/EA students are required to take two courses during the summer.
 This two-course schedule completed in six weeks is comparable in demand to the typical five-course schedule completed in a semester.
 The flexible AP/EA program allows you to take a combination of math, science engineering and humanities courses.

-There are a limited number of scholarships available for students applying for AP/EA and Fine Arts.
-Scholarships cover the costs of tuition, housing and dining.
+There are limited fee waivers available for students applying for AP/EA.
+Fee waivers cover the cost of tuition, housing and dining.
 All students are responsible for the costs of books, supplies, transportation and recreational expenses, with an average cost of $300.
-Students who are awarded scholarships will be notified in their decision letter.
+Students who are awarded fee waivers will be notified in their decision letter.

 Full-time AP/EA students can't be employed on or off campus for the duration of the program.